 Corporate governance is currently a key concern for institutional investors, and so many other interested parties.
 The UK Stewardship Code sets out good practice for institutional investors when engaging with UK listed companies and will be relevant to how those institutional investors engage with Irish listed companies.
 Although there are currently no plans to introduce a similar code in Ireland, it is likely that Irish institutional investors will view this Code as a standard of market practice in the area.

 Shareholder activism is relatively underdeveloped in Ireland.
 However, there are a number of signs of change.

-Aggrieved members may also take a derivative action (i.e., an action in the name of the company itself) where the company has been wronged, with one shareholder representing the body of shareholders.
+Aggrieved members may also take a derivative action (i.e., an action in the name of the company itself) if the company has been wronged, with one shareholder representing the body of shareholders.
 This typically arises in circumstances where the directors of a company are responsible for taking actions in the company's name and refuse to take that action.
-Derivative actions will be permitted where an ultra vires or illegal act has been perpetrated against the company, where more than a bare majority is required to ratify the wrong in question, where members' personal rights have been infringed or where fraud has been committed on a minority of members.
+Derivative actions will be permitted when an ultra vires or illegal act has been perpetrated against the company, when more than a bare majority is required to ratify the wrong in question, when members' personal rights have been infringed or when fraud has been committed on a minority of members.

 iv Takeover defences

 Certain takeover defence mechanisms may risk conflicting with the Irish Takeover Panel Rules.
 As a rule, in any defensive action, it is imperative that boards ensure that their actions do not amount to frustrating actions, and that a level playing field is afforded to all potential bidders.

 A company that has received a bid is not prevented from seeking alternative bids elsewhere (although this may possibly be subject to any inter-party agreement).
 The offer of the third party may be announced at any time except where the Takeover Panel directs that the third-party white knight make its intentions clear.
 In general terms, the directors must provide equality of information to all parties.

 Mandatory and best practice reporting to all shareholders